NTULINUX/toolchain_builder/README.md

 Probably needs a more creative project name.

 Recent changes:
+* Now passes ShellCheck with no potential issues
 * Kernel headers bump to 4.11.3
 * Fix sanity check for non-hardened Gentoo systems